peterlindkvist/minimum-viable-editor/README.md

 ### Advanced setup

-To be able to controll more of the routing the internal routing can be used instead.
+To be able to control more of the routing the internal routing can be used instead.

     const mve = require('minimum-viable-editor');

     mve.setup({
       storage : 'file',
-      contentPath : path.join(__dirname, 'data', 'content.json'),
+      contentPath : './data/content.json',
-      filesPath : path.join(__dirname, 'data', 'files'),
+      filesPath : ./data/files,
       editorUrl : '/editor',
       hash : 'editor'
     });